-8.36.
+- 8.34.
 Suppliers will need to confirm that the eligibility criteria used for the Broader Group were the same as those outlined in the approved scheme notification and any approved amendments.
-We also seek assurance that the quality controls outlined in the notification were applied.
+We also seek assurance that the quality controls outlined in the notification were applied. - 8.35.

-- 8.37.
 Suppliers should provide the breakdown of Broader Group rebates provided by eligibility criteria.
-This data will be used to monitor how the scheme is being delivered but will not be considered as part of our compliance assessment. - 8.38.
+This data will be used to monitor how the scheme is being delivered but will not be considered as part of our compliance assessment. - 8.36.
 We need confirmation that the customer's eligibility was verified in accordance with the scheme notification and any amendments.
-We will require suppliers to outline the number of Broader Group customers who passed the documentary evidence check and, if available, the numbers that failed or did not return the documentary evidence, and that the verification reached the minimum 5% requirement. - 8.39.
+We will require suppliers to outline the number of Broader Group customers who passed the documentary evidence check and, if available, the numbers that failed or did not return the documentary evidence, and that the verification reached the minimum 5% requirement. - 8.37.
 Records of all Broader Group applicants must be kept until six months after the end of the relevant scheme year.
 This should include applications, documentary evidence submitted, and assessment records by the verifying party.
-This includes for applicants who fail the verification process.
+This includes for applicants who fail the verification process. - 8.38.
+Suppliers must provide reports for each individual Industry Initiative as part of the endof-year reporting process.
+All spending figures provided in each report should exclude any VAT.